sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * For kubernetes controlled features, master decides on *what to deploy* and node controls the *when to deploy*.
    * The kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
-   * The switch/node would create/remove a label for start/stop of container deployment by kubernetes.
+   * The switch/node would create/remove a label to control the start/stop of container deployment by kubernetes.
    * The manifest could add more labels to select the eligible nodes, based on OS version, platform, HWSKU, device-mode, ...
-   * Node upon joining the master would create labels for OS version, platform, HWSKU, device-mode, ..., as self description
+   * The node upon joining the master would create labels for OS version, platform, HWSKU, device-mode, ..., as self description
    * Master would deploy on nodes that match all labels.

 *  Replace a subset of docker commands with a new set of "system container" commands